Features

 Partial repayments

 Record a repayment even when it does not settle the full amount.
 The running balance updates immediately, which keeps follow-ups fair and specific.
+Need the message wording too?
+Read how to follow up after someone pays only part.

 Main use cases